⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 MetricValueDescription

-P/E Ratio (TTM)5.85Indicates how many times earnings investors are willing to pay for the stock, reflecting its current market valuation relative to its trailing twelve-month earnings.
+P/E Ratio (TTM)5.33Indicates how many times earnings investors are willing to pay for the stock, reflecting its current valuation based on past performance.

-Price/Book (MRQ)0.55Measures the market price of a stock relative to its book value per share, indicating how much investors are willing to pay for each dollar of net assets.
+Price/Book (MRQ)0.47Measures how much investors are willing to pay for each dollar of book value (assets minus liabilities), indicating premium or discount relative to net assets.

-Operating Margin0.51Represents the percentage of revenue left after paying for operating expenses, indicating the company's efficiency in generating profit from its core operations.
+Operating Margin0.51Calculates the percentage of revenue remaining after covering operating expenses, indicating the company's efficiency in its core business operations.

 ⚠️ Extended Disclaimer & Important Information AI-Generated Content: This research report has been prepared using artificial intelligence technology.
 While we strive for accuracy and rely on sources believed to be reliable, AI-generated content may contain errors, omissions, or outdated information.
 Not Investment Advice: This report is provided for informational and educational purposes only.
 Nothing contained herein constitutes investment advice, a recommendation to buy or sell any security, or financial advice of any kind.
 Investment Risks: Investing in securities involves substantial risk, including potential loss of principal.
 Past performance is not indicative of future results.
 Carefully consider your investment objectives, risk tolerance, and financial circumstances before making decisions.
 Conduct Your Own Research: You are strongly encouraged to conduct thorough research, perform due diligence, and consult with qualified financial, legal, and tax professionals before making investment decisions.
 By accessing and using this report, you acknowledge that you have read, understood, and agreed to this disclaimer.